hence-io/hence-comp/blogs/working-with-polymer-and-es6/2-getting-started/README.md

 A couple of things are occurring to give use the working file we need for the browser.

 1. Babel is transpiling the JS into a temporary ES5 compatible file.
-Because ES6 is module based, the code isn't usable directly in the browser just yet.
-By default, Babel compiles code to be in the CommonJS format (used by Node).
+As mentioned above, the code isn't quite ready to use yet being a CommonJS module and as to why we've designated it as a temporary file to compile to.
 2. Browserify is being used to bundle the module and expose it globally, to make it browser friendly.
 This creates the needed file in which our ```my-card.html``` template is targeting.
 3. The temporary file is being removed to clean things up.

+This short process will let us start previewing and updating our component once we start having a way to display it, which we will tackle now by learning how to serve our component.

 ### Serving your Component